siobhanlgorman/80s-Mixtape-Quiz/README.md

 * Colours

-The colours of the site were chosen to tone with the eighties colours of the background image, purples and turquoise (particular favourites of the site author in the eighties!).
+The colours of the site were chosen to tone with the eighties colours of the background image, purples rgb(128, 0, 128) and rgba(128, 0, 128, 0.5), pink #ffc0cb, and turquoise #73D9FF (particular favourites of the site author in the eighties!).
 The background colour of the home page, play area and modal were kept pale to provide enough contrast against the text yet still evoke the colour scheme of the era.

 * Font Colour